Board of Trustees

 He is a graduate of the University of Washington School of Law.

-Sili Savusa, of White Center, was appointed to the Highline Board of Trustees on June 17, 2013.
+Sili Savusa, of White Center, was appointed to the Highline Board of Trustees on June 17, 2013, and reappointed to a second term in June 2018.

 Ms. Savusa has more than 20 years of experience in leadership and community service positions involving policy development, cross-cultural coalition building and community organizing for social justice issues.
 She is currently the executive director of the White Center Community Development Association, which promotes the development of White Center through leadership opportunities and community-led, neighborhood initiatives.